 Almost for a decade now, mobile apps have become a kingpin of innovation.
 With the growing market of smartphone devices, most of the organizations are adopting ways to incorporate mobile apps in their business flow, in order to enhance their market outreach.

-For the development of mobile app, the organizations have to do detailed planning about various types of processes.
+For the development of a mobile app, organizations have to do detailed planning about various types of processes.
 Well, before going for app development, you have to decide upon the way in which you would like to create and deploy the app.
-During the preliminary research for the development of mobile app, you might have found couple of ways.
+During the preliminary research for the development of a mobile app, you might have found a couple of ways.

 - Whether the organization opt for in-house development